 Questions about piano valuation

-How much do you charge for piano valuations?
+How much do piano valuations cost?

 The fee for a piano valuation either by letter, sent by post, or by Email, is £50.00 + VAT.
 If you would like to request a piano valuation from us please send the information and photos requested in the following questions or contact us to discuss your requirements.